dataluscorp/browser/devtools/client/debugger/packages/devtools-source-map/README.md

 # Source Maps

 This package contains DevTools utilities for working with source maps.
-The toolbox inside Firefox loads this package and passes it down to interested tools so that they can share a common instance of the utilities
+The toolbox inside Datalus loads this package and passes it down to interested tools so that they can share a common instance of the utilities

 # Application Requirements